jdstrode/ETL-Challenge/README.md

         "Ladder score": "Ranking"
     * Clean the data by dropping duplicates and setting the index
     * Drop any duplicated data adn printed the unique values as a total
+    * We created a column named rank.
+This will indicate the rank of a country according to the total ladder score provided in the original data set.
+      * We filtered by ladder score.
+      * created a list of 1 - 130
+      * created the column rank
+      * inserted the list values in rank column
 * 4.2

   * Getting the list of countries in the data set